LengBTan/Money-Jar/README.md

-# Tip Jar
+# Money Jar
-A 3d printed tip jar using an Arduino nano that is threaded on a jar with a 10cm lip.
+A 3d printed coin/tip jar using an Arduino nano that is threaded on a jar with a 10cm lip.

 It plays a tune when a coin is dropped in the jar, and displays a message on a 16x2 LCD display.